Everglades University: Academics

 Everglades University offers a mixture of bachelor and master's degrees.
 Their website and other literature about the university stipulate that they have small class sizes, with students who predominantly want to be educated while learning and/or adult learners.
 The university has a small undergraduate enrollment range of between 1,000 and 2,000.

 Each class is taken over the period of one month, with students taking one class at a time.
 This approach is aimed to focus students' learning on an individual subject at one time when compared to traditional university models, where numerous modules are studied together.

-The institution has a selective admission policy, where students are selected based on entrance examinations and the past academic records of students.
-The Fall acceptance rate for 2016 was 74%.
+Everglades University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award bachelor's and master's degrees.

 Buildings and sites

-Everglades University has four different campuses and an online division in Florida.
-They are located in Boca Raton, Orlando, Sarasota, and Tampa.
+Everglades University has five different campuses and an online division in Florida.
+They are located in Boca Raton, Miami, Orlando, Sarasota, and Tampa.